When to Go to Portland, Oregon: Weather Guide by Season & Month

 June

-In June, things really heat up in Portland.
-Average temperatures sit between 54 and 74°F, making June the ideal time to get active and enjoy the city.
+In June, we start to see things really heat up in Portland.
+Average temperatures sit between 54°F and 74°F (12°C to 23°C), making June, in our opinion, the ideal time to get active and enjoy the city.

 Portland June

 June also marks the start of Portland’s festival season, and alfresco life is in full swing.
-Browse farmer’s markets, take part in colorful carnivals, and drink craft beers in the sunshine.
+Browse farmers’ markets, take part in colorful carnivals, and drink craft beers at PDX Beer Week in the sunshine.

 July

 July is one of the warmest months of the year in Portland.
-Enjoy long sunny days by the surrounding lakes and rivers.
+And it’s one of our recommended months to visit!
+Whenever we visit Portland in July, we love enjoying long sunny days by the surrounding lakes and rivers.

 Waterfront Blues Festival in July

 With an average of only two days of rain, you can make plans knowing the weather is less likely to disrupt your adventures.
 Expect everywhere to be busier.
-If summer crowds aren’t your thing, you should wait until later in the season.
+(If summer crowds aren’t your thing, we’d recommend waiting until later in the season to visit.)

-If you love beer, check out the Oregon Brewers Festival.
+If you love beer like we do, check out the Oregon Brewers Festival.
 It’s the biggest beer festival of the year in Portland, taking place on the waterfront of the Willamette River.
-Sample some of the best craft beers in the region while admiring the Portland skyline.
+Sample some of the finest craft beers in the region while admiring the Portland skyline.

 August

-August is the hottest month of the year in Portland and the peak month for tourism.
-Portlanders and regular visitors know how to make the most of great weather.
+August is the hottest month of the year in Portland and is the peak month for tourism.
+And, of course, Portlanders and regular visitors know how to make the most of great weather!

 Old Town Chinatown in August

-Pleasant temperatures and low humidity make August a prime month for explorers.
-The city is flooded with hikers, bikers, and outdoor lovers.
+In our opinion, the pleasant temperatures and low humidity make August a prime month for explorers.
+And we think most people agree, as the city gets flooded with hikers, bikers, and outdoor lovers.

+Biggest downside?
 Expect to pay top rates for hotels in August.
-But with an electric atmosphere, stunning parks, and late dinners on the patio, the premium costs are worth it.
-A packed events schedule will give you something fun to do nearly every day of the week.
+But with an electric atmosphere, stunning parks, and late dinners on the patio, we think the premium costs are worth it.
+A packed events schedule will give you something fun to do nearly every day of the week!

 September

-If you want good weather with fewer crowds, September is a fantastic month to visit Portland.
+For good weather with fewer crowds, we think September is a fantastic month to visit Portland.
 Schools have gone back, taking away the peak of the tourism season.

 Arlene Schnitzer Concert Hall

-The weather in September is still great, with temperatures staying around 53 to 75°F. The city is buzzing, with Portlanders out making the most of the last days of summer.
+From our experience, the weather in September is still great, with temperatures staying around 53°F to 75°F. And we’ll still find the city buzzing, with Portlanders out making the most of the last days of summer.

 October

-If you want to come to Portland in October, you’ll need to be a little spontaneous.
-Your trip could be hours of sunshine—or it could be days of pouring rain.
+If you want to come to Portland in October, we suggest being a little spontaneous.
+Your trip could be hours of sunshine—or it could be days of pouring rain!

 City Hall in October